Monday, October 31, 2022

 Monday, October 24, 2022

-My Monday Prayer: A Prayer of Help
+My Morning Prayer: A Prayer of Help

-My Monday Prayer: A Prayer of Help
+My Morning Prayer: A Prayer of Help

 -Roy Lessin, Meeting in the Meadow